sathariels/sathariels.github.io/_projects/2_project.md

     Above showcases how i have linked our social media to our website as well as how i have used a loop in order to count how many articles we have.
 </div>

-Working on the website and being with One Suryan has taught me alot.
-I have learned a lot about web development, social justice, and South Asian culture.
-I have also improved my skills in leadership, communication, and collaboration.
-I am grateful for the opportunity to contribute to the organization and to the community.
  I hope that the website I created will inspire and inform others about the issues and opportunities that South Asians face around the world.